 You could search for groups that are:

-- Activity specific, like Free Yoga in Houston or Bondi Surfers
+- Activity-specific, like Free Yoga in Houston or SF Bay Area Surfing

-- Location specific, like Meet New Friends in London or Expats Social Group Saigon
+- Location-specific, like 45+ Not grumpy old Londoners! or Expats Social Group Saigon

 There is a group for literally anything and anyone.
 If you are staying in a fairly big or popular city, it’s impossible to not find an interesting one for you.